golemfactory/golem-docs/src/markdoc/partials/quickstarts/no-code-app-deployment.md

 {% docnavigation title="Next steps" %}

-- Now that you've been able to experience launching decentralized apps on Golem, you might wish to learn what it takes to build one yourself: [Hello World dApp](/docs/creators/dapps/hello-world-dapp)
+- Now that you have been able to experience launching decentralized apps on Golem, you might want to learn how to build one yourself: [Hello World dApp](/docs/creators/dapps/hello-world-dapp)

 {% /docnavigation %}